Abraham Lincoln: Personnel

 In selecting his cabinet, Lincoln chose the men he found the most competent, even when they had been his opponents for the presidency.
 Lincoln commented on his thought process, "We need the strongest men of the party in the Cabinet.
 We needed to hold our own people together.
 I had looked the party over and concluded that these were the very strongest men.
 Then I had no right to deprive the country of their services."
-Goodwin described the group in her biography of Lincoln as a "team of rivals".
+Doris Kearns Goodwin described the group in her 2005 biography of Lincoln as a "Team of Rivals".
 Lincoln named his main political opponent, William H. Seward, as Secretary of State.

 Lincoln made five appointments to the Supreme Court.
 Noah Haynes Swayne, a prominent corporate lawyer from Ohio, replaced John McLean after the latter's death in April 1861.
 Like McLean, Swayne opposed slavery.
 Samuel Freeman Miller, who replaced Peter V. Daniel, was an avowed abolitionist and received widespread support from Iowa politicians.
 David Davis was Lincoln's campaign manager in 1860 and had served as a judge in the Illinois court circuit where Lincoln practiced.

 Democrat Stephen Johnson Field, a previous California Supreme Court justice, provided geographic and political balance.
-Finally, after the death of Roger B. Taney, Lincoln appointed his former secretary of the treasury, Salmon P. Chase, to replace Taney as chief justice.
+After the death of Roger B. Taney, Lincoln appointed his former secretary of the treasury, Salmon P. Chase, to replace Taney as chief justice.
 Lincoln believed Chase was an able jurist who would support Reconstruction legislation and that his appointment would unite the Republican Party.